-In cases where the client has selected the broker through whom trades will be placed, Guild may not have discretion to determine the brokerage commissions.
+With respect to broker selection, in cases where the client has selected the broker through whom trades will be placed, Guild may not have discretion to determine the brokerage commissions.
 Additionally, where Guild is managing a client's portfolio under a "dual contract" program (i.e., a program where the client has a management agreement with Guild and a separately negotiated agreement with the broker providing that the broker will receive a percentage of the assets under management as a fee to cover the brokerage commissions), Guild may not have discretion to determine brokerage commissions.
-See Item 12--Brokerage Practices.
+See Item 12 -- Brokerage Practices.

-History and personnel
+History and Personnel